Iacaruso-lab/AC-VC-paper/README.md

 Lastly, you will need to clone the ccf_streamlines repository, available at: https://github.com/AllenInstitute/ccf_streamlines.git

 ## How to use
-Figures are plotted in the jupyter notebooks, which include "main" in their title.
+Figures are plotted in the jupyter notebooks, which include **"main"** in their title.
 They rely on functions defined in the respective python modules.
-Most figures and supplementary figures have their own jupyter notebook, with the exception os S8, S9 and S10, which are plotted within the notebooks for main Figures 3 and 4.
+Most figures and supplementary figures have their own jupyter notebook, with the exception of S8, S9 and S10, which are plotted within the notebooks for main Figures 3 and 4.
-Linear mixed models are implemented in MATLAB, with functions defined in the MATLAB scripts.
+Linear mixed models for in vivo analysis are implemented in MATLAB, with functions defined in the MATLAB scripts.

+For reproducing figures involving MAPseq datasets in Figs 1 and 2, you need to adjust the proj_path in the `general_analysis_parameters.yaml` to point to the the path to the processed_A1_MAPseq_datasets folder:
+`proj_path: /path/to/your/processed_A1_MAPseq_datasets`

+In addition, to generate figures involving flatmaps, download the following data files from ccf_streamlines (https://ccf-streamlines.readthedocs.io/en/latest/data_files.html):
+-annotation_25.nrrd
+-flatmap_butterfly.h5
+-flatmap_butterfly.nrrd
+-labelDescription_ITKSNAPColor.txt
+-surface_paths_10_v3.h5

+Then update the following field in the `general_analysis_parameters.yaml`:
+`path_to_additional_req: /path/to/your/additional_data_files`